What Is Structural Editing?

 More About Theme

 A critique can if required explore in-depth the underlying theme or subtext of a novel.
 Sometimes the writer their self is not entirely clear about the deeper themes within their own work.
 And sometimes themes develop through the course of writing, taking a novel in directions originally never intended.
 This can lead to both inconsistencies and only partly developed ideas which could be successfully strengthened with further work on the part of the author.
-A good structural edit can bring this points out.
+A good structural edit can bring these points out.

 Stephen King, who has written extensively about the writing process – read his book On Writing if you haven’t already, it is one of the best on the subject ever written – has said that sometimes he begins a novel with only some characters and a rough outline of where the story will take them.
 He discovers the story as he writes it.
 Then he puts the manuscript away in a draw for several months.
 When he takes it out and reads it he is sufficiently far away from the material to look at it with fresh eyes and see things he wasn’t aware of at the time of writing.
-It is sometimes only then, King says, that he realizes what the book is ‘really’ about.
+It is sometimes only then, King says, that he realises what the book is really about.
 What the theme is.
 Only then is he able to go back and rewrite, adding elements which strengthen the theme and removing those which now appear irrelevant or which even distract from the theme of the story.

 It’s Your Work